MyElectrons/PDU-Commander/README.md

 7: ON    : Outlet 7
 8: ON    : Outlet 8
 ```
 It will use the default APC username and password.
-See `./pdu-commander.py -h` for all defaults.
+See `./pdu-commander.py -h` for defaults.

 ### Turn one outlet ON
-Actionable commands consist of a command and its argument, divided by a column ':'
+Actionable commands consist of a command and its argument(s), divided by a column ':'
 <pre>
 <b>./pdu-commander.py on:1</b>
 </pre>